-n early Spring 2009, there began an unsettling in my soul about what would be next for me personally and for Missio Dei Church Asheville corporately.
-I moved to Asheville, NC in 2006 to establish a gospel-centered community that would join God on His mission of transforming people into the image of His Son so that culture would resemble the image of His Kingdom.
+[bra_dropcaps style=”dropcap1″]I[/bra_dropcaps]n early Spring 2009, there began an unsettling in Pastor Kurt Hannah about what would be next for him personally and for Missio Dei Church Asheville corporately.
+He had moved to Asheville, NC in 2006 to establish a gospel-centered community that would join God on His mission of transforming people into the image of His Son so that culture would resemble the image of His Kingdom.
 This is God’s mission everywhere and it’s accomplished through faithful preaching of His Gospel.

-Being wired and gifted to be a starter, the realization of these visions caused me to ask, “What’s next?
+Being wired and gifted to be a starter, the realization of these visions caused him to ask, “What’s next?
 Where do we go from here?”
-The process of answering these questions was saturated in patient, consistent prayer, an earnest quest for wisdom from within our community and from trusted coaches and mentors, and lots of heartfelt discussions among our family.
+The process of answering these questions was saturated in patient, consistent prayer, an earnest quest for wisdom from within our community, and from trusted coaches and mentors, and lots of heartfelt discussions among his family.

-What started as a gentle push to consider our next church plant has turned into an overwhelming pull to church planting in our hometown of Cincinnati, OH.
+What started as a gentle push to consider the next church plant has turned into an overwhelming pull to church planting in his hometown of Cincinnati, OH.
 There are a few reasons why Cincinnati makes sense.

 [bra_dropcaps style=”dropcap1″]W[/bra_dropcaps]ith a metro population of 2.1 million, Greater Cincinnati has the largest metropolitan population in a state of 11 million people.
 At least 1.5 million have no affiliation with Jesus or the Gospel.
-Anecdotally, I have numerous friends and family, people I love deeply, that aren’t influenced by truth and are as sheep without a shepherd.
-I am sometimes kept awake at night with Paul’s words from Rom.
+Anecdotally, we have numerous friends and family, people we love deeply, that aren’t influenced by truth and are as sheep without a shepherd.
+Sometimes we are kept awake at night with Paul’s words from Rom.
 10 “How are they to believe in him of whom they have never heard?
 And how are they to hear without someone preaching?
-And how are they to preach unless they are sent?”
-Our healthy community in Asheville is able and willing to send us and will financially support me through the end of 2010.
+And how are they to preach unless they are sent?”.[/one_third] [one_third]